gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 Many any of our existing gRPC API requests do not use unique request or response messages, despite it being a best practice.
-As a result, it is not trivial to add the `MFAAuthenticateResponse` field to some requests.
+As a result, it is not trivial to add the `AugmentAuthentication` field to some requests.

 For example: